anza-xyz/solana-pay/SPEC.md

 {"message":"<message>","data":"<data>","state":"<state>"}
 ```

-The `<message>` value must be a UTF-8 string that describes the nature of the sign-message response.
+The `<message>` value must be a UTF-8 encoded string that describes the nature of the sign-message response.

 For example, this might be the name of the application or event with which the user is interacting, context about how the sign-message request is being used, or a thank you note.
 The wallet should display the value to the user.